veriforgellc/fargate-deploy/README.md

 Overview
 =

-A bash shell script to easily deploy Spring Boot-based tasks to AWS Fargate cluster
+A Bash shell script and accompanying files to easily deploy Spring Boot-based tasks to AWS Fargate cluster

 Specifically, it does the following: